 Maintaining trust after a company downsizing is essential to move forward.
 Watching co-workers pack boxes and exit the building is an unsettling experience.
-Your team may be blindsided as they watch the layoff unfold.
+Your teams may feel blindsided.
 The ground becomes shaky.
-Rumors are formed.
+As a result, rumors spread.

 Remaining team members will experience a range of emotions – concern for their colleagues who were let go, guilt for surviving the layoff, and fear for their future with the company.
-It is an emotional time for many reasons.
+Likewise, it is an emotional time for many reasons.

 As a manager, you set the tone for recovery and regaining trust after a company downsizing.
 Address uncertainty head-on and find your new normal with these 3 tips.